HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operator-migration/helm_dam_migration_newDB.md

 To perform the DAM DB migration you must first upgrade your existing DX deployment to CF200.

+!!!important
-**Important:** During upgrading to CF200, the Helm-based upgrade procedure detects the old deprecated DAM DB and notifies you with the following warning.
+    During upgrading to CF200, the Helm-based upgrade procedure detects the old deprecated DAM DB and notifies you with the following warning.
 The message indicates that the deployment is using an old DAM DB system that is deprecated, hence you must migrate to the new DAM DB.
 If you do not migrate to a new DAM DB, you might lose data during future DX updates.

+!!!warning
-**Warning message:** Installation of HCL DX 95 CF200 done.
+    Installation of HCL DX 95 CF200 done.

 This deployment is using an old DAM Database system and is deprecated.
 You must migrate this to the new DAM Database.